 Jackie Craven is a widely-published writer who specializes in architecture, home improvement, and cultural travel.
-She also writes fiction, fixes up old houses, and rents apartments to interesting people who feed her muse.
+She also writes fiction and poetry, fixes up old houses, and rents apartments to interesting people who feed her muse.

 Architecture & Home Improvement